KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ### Identification

-The identification process is a way of determine if there are any confined spaces on sight and whether they need to be classified as hazardous.
+The identification process is a way of determining if there are any confined spaces on sight and whether they need to be classified as hazardous.
+Together with a qualified person, which is either someone from the work place committee or a health and safety representative the following actions are mandatory to be carried out:

-@canadiandepartmentofjustice_2022_sor86304 (11.02)
+1. The qualified person has to identify all confined and hazardous confined spaces.
+2. The qualified person has to provide a catalog of all the confined and hazardous confined spaces that have been located in (1).
+3. It is the employer's duty to properly sign these areas to prevent anyone from entering them.
+4. The employer has to keep the record readily available.
+This document has to be updated / reviewed either every 3 years @canadiandepartmentofjustice_2022_sor86304 (11.03) or whenever the conditions of that particular confined space changed.
+5. Before someone is granted access to a **none**-hazardous confined space.
+The employer needs to ensure that safety measures such as "person-check and emergency response systems" @canadiandepartmentofjustice_2022_sor86304 (11.02.5) are put into place.

+The previously mentioned steps have been broken down to their core concepts.
+The full legislatory definitions are part of the subsection 11.02 of the (+OHS) @canadiandepartmentofjustice_2022_sor86304.

 ### Hazard Assessment

-For every confined space the employer has to produce a detailed Hazard Report.
-The Report has to include the following information @canadiandepartmentofjustice_2022_sor86304 (11.03):
+For every confined space the employer has to produce a detailed hazard report.
+The report has to include the following information @canadiandepartmentofjustice_2022_sor86304 (11.03):

 <!-- TODO: Reorder list -->
 - The date at which the report was created.